aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/resources/documentation/README.md

 [GHG Protocol Lookup Table Model](lib/stacks/stack-data-pipeline/calculator/emissions_factor_model_2022-05-22.json).
 This is the lookup table used for coefficient inputs to the calculator microservice.

 Calculation methodologies are direct representations of the [World Resource Institute GHG Protocol scope 1, 2, and 3 guidance](https://ghgprotocol.org/guidance-0).
-To review calculation methodology and lookup tables please review the [CarbonLake Emissions Calculator Stack](lib/stacks/stack-data-pipeline/calculator/README.md).
+To review calculation methodology and lookup tables please review the [Carbon Data Lake Emissions Calculator Stack](lib/stacks/stack-data-pipeline/calculator/README.md).

 ## 👀 See also